Music of Mozambique: Marrabenta

 Marrabenta is the best-known form of music from Mozambique.
 It is urban in origin, and meant for dancing.
 Marrabenta was born as a fusion of imported European music played on improvised materials.
 The word marrabenta derives from the Portuguese rebentar (arrabentar in the local vernacular), meaning to break, a reference to cheap guitar strings that snapped quickly.
 Instruments were fashioned out of tin cans and pieces of wood.
 Lyrics were usually in local languages, and included songs of social criticism as well as love.
 Additionally, there are songs whose lyrics are in Portuguese, the official language of Mozambique, for nationwide and international promotion of the songs to other CPLP nations.
 The late 1970s saw tremendous innovation in marrabenta, as 1001 Music Productions recorded artists and staged large concerts.
 The compilation album Amanhecer was released, followed by more such LPs under the title Ngoma.

 The most influential early marrabenta performer was Fany Pfumo, whose fame began after the success of "Loko ni kumbuka Jorgina".
-He recorded in South Africa on HMV and later incorporated South African kwela into his music.
+He recorded in South Africa on His Master's Voice and later incorporated South African kwela into his music.
 The group Orchestra Marrabenta Star de Moçambique formed in 1979, led by long-time performer Wazimbo.
 The group toured Europe and other parts of the world, and soon brought international recognition to marrabenta.

 Many of the most popular musicians in modern Mozambique spent time with Orchestra Marrabenta Star de Moçambique, including Stewart Sukuma, Chico António, Mr. Bow, Neyma, José Mucavel and Mingas, while other popular bands include Ghorwane.